wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-callspot.md

 1# Call-me-now: Driving relevant traffic to your website is hard work and getting those visitors to convert is even harder.
 With the Call-me-now feature, visitors can request a callback.
 The widget seamlessly connects your visitors to your sales team in 25 seconds via intelligent callback technology.

-\#2 Call-scheduling: With the Call-scheduling feature visitors can schedule a callback for the date and time they like.
+\#2 Call-scheduling: With the Call-scheduling feature, visitors can schedule a callback for the date and time they like.
 Our widget detects after-business hours and prompts customers to automatically schedule callbacks for the next day instead of leaving a missed call.
 Also, no more overnight shifts are needed as Callspot runs on your website 24/7.

-\#3 Call-Analytics: When your agents are connected to a potential client they will see where the caller came from, the pages they have visited, the page they are currently on, the keywords they used to find you, which country, and city they are in.
+\#3 Call-Analytics: When your agents are connected to a potential client they will see where the caller came from, the pages they have visited, the page they are currently on, the keywords they used to find you, which country and city they are in.

 Callspot can be used for: